siddharthi865/reactjs-interview-questions-and-answers/set-16/README.md

 ## Question 1.
 What is the difference between SPA (Single Page Application) and MPA (Multi Page Application) in the context of React?

+## Question 2.
+How do you create a React project without using Create React App?

+## Question 3.
+How do you update state based on previous state in functional components?

+## Question 4.
+What is the difference between setState callback and useEffect?

+## Question 5.
+How do you handle multiple sibling components updating the same state?

+## Question 6.
+How do you pass props with default values in React?

+## Question 7.
+How do you prevent default anchor (`<a>`) behavior in React?

 ## Question 8.
 What is the difference between componentDidUpdate and useEffect?

 ## Question 9.
 How do you implement a simple tab component in React?